CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Literal-Serializes-XSD-DateTimeSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.DateTimeSerializer

-> Class that can serialize a Date object into a string ISO literalInstead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.dateTimeSerializer`
+> Class that can serialize a Date object into a string ISO literal.
+Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.dateTimeSerializer`.